runescapejon/WonderTrade/README.md

 https://discord.gg/XXgEpq3

 # New features
+- Added Discord Webhook that notify you when someone win a legendary/UB/Shiny pokemon
 - Improve cooldown display in lore, now it mention to players the exact hour and minutes, seconds.
 - Added in trading broadcast Ultra Beasts if someone managed to get it.
 - Fixed pokemon legendary/shiny not displaying in broadcast